-- Degree Requirement: An undergraduate degree (BA, BS, or BFA) from an accredited college or university.
+Degree Requirement: An undergraduate degree (BA, BS, or BFA) from an accredited college or university.

-- Autobiographical Statement: A five to seven page (12 pt font, double-spaced) introspective essay in which you reflect on significant childhood and adult life experiences that have affected your personal development.
+Autobiographical Statement: A five to seven page (12 pt font, double-spaced) introspective essay in which you reflect on significant childhood and adult life experiences that have affected your personal development.

-- Goal Statement: A one page (12 pt font, double-spaced) statement of your educational and professional interests, goals or passions.
+Goal Statement: A one page (12 pt font, double-spaced) statement of your educational and professional interests, goals or passions.

-- Two Letters of Recommendation: From academic advisors, professors or professional supervisors.
+Two Letters of Recommendation: From academic advisors, professors or professional supervisors.
 Recommenders should use standard business format and include full contact information-name, email, phone number, and mailing address.

-- Interview: Individual and group interviews by invitation from the admissions committee.
+Interview: Individual and group interviews by invitation from the admissions committee.

-International students and individuals who have studied at institutions outside the US and Canada may have additional requirements.
-Please see the International Students page for details.
+Please note: International students and individuals who have studied at institutions outside the US and Canada have additional requirements.
+Please see the International Student page for additional details.

 If you have any additional questions about admissions, please contact our admissions counselor: